Appendix K: Student Travel Policy for University-Organized or Sponsored Events

 - Motor vehicles used for travel covered by this policy shall have a current proof of liability insurance card and a state inspection certification.

-- Travel undertaken by means of fifteen-passenger vans must comply with the requirements of The University of Texas System policy on automobile insurance and the use of vehicles, UTS157.
+- Travel undertaken by means of fifteen passenger vans must comply with the requirements of The University of Texas System's Business Procedure Memorandum 16.5.2.